ChantalWere/alx-system_engineering-devops/README.md

-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.
-Task 11.
-Directories
+Task 12.
+More directories